brudijoe/Diet-App/README.md

 # Diet-App

-> With this app you can create and delete notes for yourself.
+> With this app you can check your diet process.

-To add a note, just click on "Notiz erstellen..." and you can add a title and your note.
-To delete it, just click on the trashbin icon.

 ### **Stack used:**
 * MongoDB - Document database